droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 canine      -11.11193 -15.52430 -7.58941
 ```

 As with linear models, interpretation of the slope is most important.
 In logistic regression, the slope measures how much the LOG ODDS change for a one unit increase in the explanatory variable.
-Thus, in this case, the LOG ODDS of being a *semotus* decrease by betwen 7.6 and 15.5 for every 1 mm increase in canine tooth height.
-This is visualized below for an increase from 2.6 to 3.6 mm of canine tooth height.
+Thus, in this case, the LOG ODDS of being a *semotus* decrease by betwen 7.6 and 15.5 for every 1 mm increase in tooth height.
+This is visualized below for an increase from 2.6 to 3.6 mm of tooth height.

 | point | tooth height | log odds |
 |:-----:|--------------:|------------------:|